madjugglers/pattern-book/chapters/05_five_person_patterns.md

 ### Stationary Isla Vista Weave

 In this circle pattern a 2-count feed travels around the circle.
 No juggler passes to either of their adjacent neighbors.
 The first table shows the 2666 variation which is a good introduction to those new to the pattern.
+(This is not an MAJ pattern.)

 | **Juggler/beat** | **1** | **2** | **3** | **4** | **5** | **6** | **7** | **8** | **9** | **10** |
 |-------------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|